jerlendds/osintbuddy-plugins/README.md

 # OSINTBuddy plugins

-The plugins library for [jerlendds/osintbuddy](https://github.com/jerlendds/osintbuddy), coming soon...
+The plugins library for [osintbuddy](https://github.com/jerlendds/osintbuddy)
 ![osintbuddy-demo](https://github.com/jerlendds/osintbuddy/assets/29207058/c01357a9-9e55-44e3-9734-c84130bd110b)

 This project follows the Python Standards declared in PEP 621.
 It uses a pyproject.yaml file to configure the project and Flit to simplify the build process and publish to PyPI.